Michaelbecze/blog/_posts/2026-03-15-Intergrated-routing-and-bridgeing-in-L3VXLAN.md

 ### Symmetric IRB
 In Symmetric IRB, both the ingress and egress VTEPs perform both routing and bridging.
 A special Layer 3 transit VNI (L3VNI) is introduced to carry routed traffic between VTEPs.
 The traffic flow looks like this:

-  1. The ingress VTEP bridges the packet into the source Layer 2 VNI, then routes it into the L3VNI
+  1. The ingress VTEP1 bridges the packet into the source Layer 2 VNI, then routes it into the L3VNI
-  2. The packet traverses the VXLAN fabric encapsulated in the L3VNI
+  2. The packet traverses the VXLAN fabric encapsulated in the L3 transit VNI 6503
-  3. The egress VTEP routes the packet from the L3VNI into the destination Layer 2 VNI
+  3. The egress VTEP routes the packet from the L3 VNI 6503 into the destination Layer 2 VNI
   4. The packet is bridged to the local endpoint

-Because both sides perform routing, return traffic uses the same L3VNI path, making the forwarding behavior symmetric.
+Because both sides perform routing, return traffic uses the same L3 transit VNI 6503, making the forwarding behavior symmetric.

 ![VXLAN-IRB-AS]({{ site.baseurl }}/assets/VXLAN-IRB-SYM1.png)